HATTIESBURG POLICE DEPARTMENT

-Major Hardy Sims, a native of Hattiesburg, Mississippi began his law enforcement career in 1992 as a police officer with the Hattiesburg Police Department.
+Assistant Chief Hardy Sims, a native of Hattiesburg, Mississippi began his law enforcement career in 1992 as a police officer with the Hattiesburg Police Department.
 He has served as a patrolman, Neighborhood Enhancement Team Leader, criminal investigator, DARE instructor, GREAT instructor, ropes course instructor, public information officer and community relations officer.
-He has a long and distinguished career, serving as a sergeant in patrol, lieutenant in community relations, captain in patrol, and currently serves as the major of operations.
+He has a long and distinguished career, serving as a sergeant in patrol, lieutenant in community relations, captain in patrol, major of operations and currently serves as the assistant chief.

 His areas of responsibility include patrol, special operations, community relations, telecommunications and animal control.
-Major Sims, a former hostage negotiator, is currently the commander of the department’s Special Tactics and Rescue Team.
+Sims, a former hostage negotiator, has also been the commander of the department’s Special Tactics and Rescue Team.

-Additionally, Major Sims has served on civic and community boards to include: Mississippi Law Enforcement Officers Association Board of Directors 2003 & 2004, and Pace Head Start Executive Board of Directors in 1995 and 1996.
+Additionally, Sims has served on civic and community boards to include: Mississippi Law Enforcement Officers Association Board of Directors 2003 & 2004, and PACE Head Start Executive Board of Directors in 1995 and 1996.
 He also received the Distinguished Sales and Marketing Award in 2002.

 To contact the Assistant Chief of Police, you may send an email email@example.com or call 601-545-4902.